phoenixframework/phoenix/integration_test/README.md

     $ mix test --include database

+Or alternatively, with docker and docker compose installed, you can just run `./docker.sh`.

 ## How tests are written

 In order to have consistent, repeatable builds, all dependencies for all phoenix